 Durational Alimony may be awarded when permanent or other forms of alimony are not appropriate.
 This is awarded for a specific period of time where support is needed but not granted on a permanent basis.
 The termination of the alimony applies with the death of either party or remarriage of the party receiving the durational alimony.
 The length of a durational alimony award cannot exceed the actual length of the marriage.

-Michael Atter, David Wolf, Jennifer Eringer and Julia Hodges are skilled negotiators, advocating for their client’s rights in all legal matters, but are especially sensitive to cases involving the dissolution of a marriage.
+Michael Atter, David Wolf and Jennifer Eringer are skilled negotiators, advocating for their client’s rights in all legal matters, but are especially sensitive to cases involving the dissolution of a marriage.
 The attorneys of Wood, Atter and Wolf are always on your side and at your side throughout the entire legal process.
 Contact our Jacksonville Family Law Firm today at (904) 355-8888 to discuss your individual case and let us answer any questions you may have.
 Resolving legal disputes and creating satisfied clients is what we do.